OGraffeuille/RaspberryPi-Microscope/Readme.md

 # CameraPython

-## 	This folder contains Python code to control the Raspberry Pi camera module.
+This folder contains Python and C++ code to control a Raspberry Pi camera module.

+My work during this project consisted of completing an interface to allow for control of a Raspberry Pi camera module.
+This is the software component of a laboratory setup used to detect and record movement through a microscope, with aims of counting bacteria using fluorescence.
+This work was a continuation of the work carried out by Damon Hutley, who completed a summer research scholarship in 2016/2017.

 ## Table of contents
 ### - Description of Files